tytydraco/yessleep/out/I_received_a_cassette_tape_in_the_mail_labeled_To_Mom_My_first_child_doesnt_arrive_for_another_month.md

-When I had it.
+When suddenly, I had it.
+A connection connected.
 I looked to Hubby all wide-eyed.
 “You don’t recognize it?”
-He furrowed his brow listening, then shook his head no, a pitiful covetous no that wanted what you had.
-So I took his hand, placed it to my stomach.
+I said, watching his brow furrow as he listened, as he strived in vain to place the sound somewhere inside that ransacked vault we call experience.
+But of course he wouldn’t know it, couldn’t know it, not like I did.
+Not until I took his hand, placed it flat to my stomach.
 Watched his eyes as the realization spooled up there like tape on a sprocket.

-The sound was a heartbeat.
+The sound was that of a heartbeat.

 &nbsp;